 Enscape, a real-time rendering and virtual reality tool is quickly becoming one of the leading programs for design teams that need these versatile capabilities.
 No matter where colleagues are located, they can easily exchange feedback about designs instantly rendered in detailed 3D models.

-When it comes time to present concepts to clients, there’s none of the usual hassle that comes from hardware incompatibility or required software downloads.
+When it comes time to presenting concepts to clients, there’s none of the usual hassle that comes from hardware incompatibility or required software downloads.
 Enscape allows project models to be easily shared via browser, and even supports virtual reality presentations.
 It gives firms the extra support they need, helping to deliver remote presentations with ease.

 Enscape helps designers adapt to a post-pandemic world